 Step 1: Create a shortcut of Chrome shortcut on the desktop.
 Search for Chrome using the Start/taskbar search, right-click on Chrome result and then click Open file location.

-Step 2: Right-click on the Chrome shortcut, click Send to and then click Desktop (create shortcut) option to create the Chrome shortcut on the desktop.
+Step 2: Right-click on the Chrome shortcut, click Send to, and then click the Desktop (create shortcut) option to create the Chrome shortcut on the desktop.

 Step 3: On the desktop, right-click on the Chrome shortcut that you just created and then click Properties to open the properties dialog.